 Feature-packed devices offering 4K video, Wi-Fi, and parking mode.

 ➡️ Perfect balance of quality and affordability.
-Includes the Pelsee P12 Pro, which offers 4K UHD dual-camera, GPS tracking, ADAS/BSD, voice control, and 24-hour parking monitor, plus loop & time-lapse recording.
+Includes models like the Pelsee P12 Pro, which offers 4K UHD dual-camera recording, GPS tracking, ADAS/BSD alerts, voice control, and a 24-hour parking monitor.

 🚀 Premium Dash Cams (>$300)